Qinghai Travel Guide

 The movement uplifted the mountains on the east lakeshore and the outflow to the Yellow River was blocked.
 Salinity increased as the climate became drier.

 Being a saline lake doesn’t mean it is an arid place for life.
-Qinghai Lake lies at the crossroads of a number of bird migration routes in Asia.
+Qinghai Lake lies at the crossroads of many bird migration routes in Asia.
 By 2014, the listed number of bird species that stop at Qinghai Lake for intermediate rest had reached 222, covering 35 families in 14 orders.

 The best time for bird-watching comes between April and May every year when numerous birds nest, mate, and nurse their babies.
 The most common birds include bar-headed geese, tufted ducks, Eurasian Wigeons, cormorants, demoiselles, and swans.
 Bird Island at Buha River Mouth is noted as the best place to spot these passers-by.